prakruthin/se_project_coffeeshop/README.md

 ## Plan on improving the project

-- Add screenshots of the project pages
-- Add information to reservation,menu, and contacts section
+- Add Javascript and database connection

 <!-- Add your ideas here :) -->